 The YOUR Radio 103FM Stadium, Dumbarton

-Morton cross the Clyde tomorrow to take on Dumbarton at the newly renamed YOUR Radio 103FM Stadium in the opening fixture of the 2017/18 Ladbrokes Championship campaign.
+Morton cross the Clyde tonight to take on Dumbarton at the YOUR Radio 103FM Stadium in a rescheduled Ladbrokes Championship fixture from 30 December last year.

-Midfielder Ross Forbes spent time on loan with the Sons as a teenager during the second half of the 2008/09 season, helping them lift the Third Division title.
+Striker Robert Thomson made a direct move between the clubs in the summer, while midfielder Ross Forbes spent time on loan with the Sons as a teenager, helping them lift the 2008/09 Third Division title.

-Dumbarton boss Stevie Aitken enjoyed eight seasons as a player at Cappielow, making 97 starts, 34 substitute appearances and scoring five goals.
+Dumbarton boss Stevie Aitken, meanwhile, enjoyed eight seasons as a player at Cappielow, making 97 starts, 34 substitute appearances and scoring five goals.

 Sat 1 April 2017: Dumbarton 1-0 Morton (Ladbrokes Championship)

 Sat 5 August 2017: Dumbarton 0-0 Morton (Ladbrokes Championship)

 Sat 21 October 2017: Morton 1-1 Dumbarton (Ladbrokes Championship)